Local Intrinsic Dimensionality of Ground Motion Data for Early Detection of Catastrophic Slope Failure: Experiments

 \subsection{Datasets}

 The datasets consist surface displacement measurements data from three real-world operating mine sites which experienced fatal collapses (failures).
-Due to confidential policy, we name these datasets as $M_1$, $M_2$, and $M_3$ respectively, without revealing their actual locations and names. \begin{itemize} \item $M_1$: Contains 2622 monitored points with surface displacement measurements recorded in 8000 time steps, and there are two ground truth collapses happened at two different locations at $t=3385,7320$ respectively, we refer to them as $C1$ and $C2$.
+Due to confidential policy, we name these datasets as $M_1$, $M_2$, and $M_3$ respectively, without revealing their actual locations and names. \begin{itemize} \item $M_1$: Contains 2622 monitored points with displacement recorded in 8000 time steps, and there are two ground truth collapses happened at two different locations at $t=3385,7320$ respectively, we refer to them as $C1$ and $C2$.

-\item $M_2$: Contains 5844 monitored points with surface displacement measurements recorded in 6000 time steps, and the single ground truth collapse happened at $t=5264$.
+\item $M_2$: Contains 5844 monitored points with displacement recorded in 6000 time steps, and the single ground truth collapse happened at $t=5264$.

-\item $M_3$: Contains 6624 monitored points with surface displacement measurements recorded in 6500 time steps, and the single ground truth collapse happened at $t=5806$. \end{itemize} The actual time interval between two consecutive time steps is $2.5$ minutes in $M_1$, and $6$ minutes in $M_2$ and $M_3$.
+\item $M_3$: Contains 6624 monitored points with displacement recorded in 6500 time steps, and the single ground truth collapse happened at $t=5806$. \end{itemize} The actual time interval between two consecutive time steps is $2.5$ minutes in $M_1$, and $6$ minutes in $M_2$ and $M_3$.
 More details of these datasets including the visualization of the displacement time series are provided in the Appendix.